 The entire IHM building is connected to the Internet via Wi-Fi.
 In addition to traditional lecture classrooms, there are also specialized rooms, such as training kitchens, bars, computer labs, etc.

 Where do I eat?

 IHM offers meals in the school in-service restaurant, where students from the secondary hotel school gain experience as servers.
-Students have the benefit of one meal from Menu I or Menu II for the price of CZK 60.
-Other meals are fully paid CZK 75.
-Special offers and big salads cost CZK 75, selection of the soup only costs CZK 20, short order meals cost CZK 60.
+Students have the benefit of the soup, one meal from Menu I or Menu II, special offers and big salads and short order meals.
 There are also two counters where students can buy snacks and drinks from the daily menu.
 On the ground floor of the school building is the RevPAR Café, on the first floor there is a Daily bar.